AlexStack/Laravel-CMS/README.md

 composer require laravel/ui && php artisan ui vue --auth
 ```

-## How to log into the backend /cmsadmin/ ?
+## How to log into the backend /cmsadmin/?

 -   Amila CMS use your existing Laravel user system
--   You need to login with the FIRST USER of your site (user_id = 1)
+-   You need to log in with the FIRST USER of your site (user_id = 1)
 -   You can add more admin users by change the admin_ary in config/laravel-cms.php
 -   If you don't have any existing user, then register a new one via http://your-domain/register

 ## Why the uploaded image can not display (404 error)

--   You can fix it by create a storage public link
+-   You can fix it by creating a storage public link
 -   **php artisan storage:link**
 -   eg. The public/storage should link to ../storage/app/public, if the public/storage is a real folder, you should remove/rename it and run "php artisan storage:link" to set up the link.